Danin1993/UCR_CS178_WheelWiseAI/README.md

 ## Technologies Used

-Below is a list of the key technologies used in WheelWise CRM 2.0, including their versions and links for more information:
+Below is a detailed list of the technologies used in WheelWise CRM 2.0, their versions, and instructions for use:

 1. **Next.js (version 14.1.0)**

    -  Website: [Next.js](https://nextjs.org/)
-   -  Next.js is a React framework that enables functionality such as server-side rendering and generating static websites.
+   -  A React framework for server-side rendering and static site generation.
    -  Run in development mode: `npm run dev`.

 2. **React (version 18)**